CoreWeave: 2017–2021

 The company was founded in 2017 in New Jersey by three commodities traders—Michael Intrator, Brian Venturo, and Brannin McBee, as well as Peter Salanki.
-Originally known as Atlantic Crypto, it initially operated as a cryptocurrency company mining ethereum using graphics processing units.
+Originally known as Atlantic Crypto, it initially operated as a cryptocurrency mining company, mining ethereum using graphics processing units.
 In the wake of the 2018 cryptocurrency crash, in 2019 the company was renamed CoreWeave, leveraging its large inventory of GPUs to start providing cloud computing infrastructure to companies.

 2022–2023

 CoreWeave was operating three data centers in 2022, all in the United States.
 In the summer of 2022, the company invested heavily in Nvidia's latest and fastest H100 chips, spending around $100 million on the purchases.
-CoreWeave launched an accelerator program in October 2022, which gives startup companies "compute credits in addition to discounts and other hardware resources on the CoreWeave cloud."
+CoreWeave launched an accelerator program in October 2022, which gives startup companies "compute credits in addition to discounts and other hardware resources on the CoreWeave cloud".
 As the market demand for AI processing increased in 2022 and 2023, CoreWeave, which had unique access to Nvidia GPUs, saw its business jump considerably.
 With CoreWeave signing clients such as Stability AI, CoreWeave continued to buy chips and build out new data centers, with its data center technicians installing 6,000 miles of fiber-optic cabling in 2023.
 In April 2023, Nvidia invested $100 million in CoreWeave.
 The company was valued around $2 billion by May 2023.
 In August 2023, CoreWeave secured a $2.3 billion debt financing facility led by Magnetar Capital and Blackstone by using Nvidia's H100 GPUs as collateral.
 The deal marked the first time that H100-based hardware had been used as collateral, which attracted some note in the business press.

 2024

 The company raised $1.1 billion in funding led by Coatue Management in May 2024, reportedly valuing the company at $19 billion.
 According to a Bloomberg News report in October 2024, Cisco was set to invest in CoreWeave as well, reportedly valuing the company at $23 billion.
 Also in October 2024, CoreWeave announced that it secured a $650 million credit line for expanding its operations and data centers.
 Goldman Sachs, JPMorgan Chase and Morgan Stanley were among those who led the financing.

-The company had announced plan by 2024 to invest $978.6 million in U.K. data centers.
+The company had announced a plan by 2024 to invest $978.6 million in U.K. data centers.
 In June 2024, CoreWeave's $1 billion offer to buy high-performance computing (HPC) capacity vendor Core Scientific was rejected.
 In November 2024, Tom's Hardware reported that CoreWeave was among the first cloud service providers to receive shipments of Nvidia's new Blackwell hardware.

 In November 2024, CoreWeave closed a $650 million secondary share sale, with investors such as Jane Street, Magnetar Capital, Fidelity Management, and Macquarie Capital.
-Bloomberg reported in November 2024 that CoreWeave was planning a 2025 initial public offering, and had selected Morgan Stanley, Goldman Sachs, and JP Morgan Chase to manage.
+Bloomberg reported in November 2024 that CoreWeave was planning a 2025 initial public offering, and had selected Morgan Stanley, Goldman Sachs, and JPMorgan Chase to manage.
 CoreWeave filed its Form S-1 in March 2025 and planned to list on the Nasdaq under the symbol "CRWV".
 According to the filing, Microsoft accounted for over 60 percent of CoreWeave's revenue in 2024.